Last Updated: October 16, 2022

 of willingly interacting with bugs, this spell is good.
 In practice it’s

-very simiilar to Conjure Animals, but you can choose the creature you want
+very similar to Conjure Animals, but you can choose the creature you want

 by targeting an appropriate bug.

 Spiders are good for crowd control, scorpions have blindsight, wasps are good for flying enemies, and centipedes are numerous enough to block big sections of a battlefield, and their damage is as good as the giant wasps’ so if you don’t need flight they’re a great way to bog down enemies with no AOE options.
-Also: Spiders aren’t instects.
-They could have called this spell “Vermin Growth” or “Giant Vermin”, but I think 5e is trying to get away from the word “Vermin”, which was a creature type in previous editions.
+Also: Centipedes, scorpions, and spiders aren’t insects.
+They could have called this spell “Vermin Growth” or “Giant Vermin” but I think 5e is trying to get away from the word “Vermin”, which was a creature type in previous editions.

 - PHB: This is not nearly good enough for such a high-level spell, and requiring Concentration and monopolizing your bonus action makes it nearly useless.
 Your best bet is to combine it with something that produces difficult terrain like Erupting Earth to keep a creature stuck inside a 30-foot radius, but there are simply too many failure points to make this even remotely reliable.
 Without the ability to produce useful combos, this is a weak and unreliable crowd control effect.
 If this was a 1st-level spell, I think I would still prefer Entangle.
 Granted, Entangle is really good, but the fact that Grasping Vine is 4th-level and worse than Entangle really highlights just how weak it is.
 If you’re desperate to use this, try attaching it to a ceiling and pulling creatures off the ground and then dropping them.